bibleexchange/romans__textbook/textbook/en/0800_life-through-the-spirit.md

-# The law of the Spirit of life in Christ Jesus (chapter 8)
+# Chapter 8: Life through the Spirit

 ## Those in Christ are no longer condemned (v.
 1—9)